Probing the Hofstadter butterfly with the quantum oscillation of magnetization

 \section{Abstract}

+We have developed a different quantum transfer matrix method to accurately determine thermodynamic properties of the Hofstadter model.
+This method resolves a technical problem which is intractable by other methods and makes the calculation of physical quantities of the Hofstadter model in the thermodynamic limit at finite temperatures feasible.
+It is shown that the quantum correction to the de Haas-van Alphen (dHvA) oscillation of magnetization bears the energy structure of Hofstadter butterfly.
+The measurement of this quantum correction, which can be materialized on the superlattice or cold atom systems, can reveal unambiguously the Hofstadter fractal energy spectrum.

+The Hofstadter butterfly is the fractal phase diagram of crystalline electrons in a magnetic field\cite{Azbel,Hofstadter}.
+This problem is of particular interest because it is one of the few examples in physics where the difference between rational and irrational numbers can be tested by experimental measurements\cite{Thouless,Albrecht,Langbein}.
+However, probing the Hofstadter butterfly is a challenging problem because a tiny change in the external magnetic field may give rise to radical reconstructions of the ground state.
+Some hints of Hofstadter butterfly were reported in the quantum hall conductivity\cite{Albrecht}, magnetic transport\cite{Weiss} and microwave \cite{Kuhl} measurements.

+The Hofstadter butterfly results from the interplay between a uniform magnetic field and a periodic crystal potential of two-dimensional electron gas.
+Thirty years ago, Hofstadter\cite{Hofstadter} computed the energy spectrum of the Harper equation\cite{harper} and discovered this fractal butterfly structure as a function of the magnetic flux per lattice cell $\phi$.
+The model introduced in his work, now called Hofstadter model, has since then become a paradigm for quantum systems with singular continuous spectra and nontrivial topological numbers.
+This model has been solved by the Bethe Ansatz\cite{Wiegmann, Hatsugai} and exact diagonalization\cite{Hasegawa} methods when $\phi$ is rational $\phi=p/q$ ($p$ and $q$ are mutually prime integers) with relatively small $q$.

+Previous studies of the Hofstadter model have focused on the ground state.
+There was also a discussion on the magnetization oscillation with the chemical potential at zero temperature\cite{Gat}.
+As the ground state energy is not an analytic function of applied magnetic field due to the fractal feature of spectra, the magnetic susceptibility is not a well defined quantity at zero temperature.
+Thermal fluctuation can smear the singularity and remove this non-analytical feature.
+However, to study thermodynamic properties at finite temperatures, especially the lattice correction to the quantum oscillation of magnetization as a function of magnetic field, one has to solve this model for arbitrary $\phi$.
+This is a very challenging problem since the largest $q$ that can be handled by the Bethe Ansatz or exact diagonalization is generally less than 1000.

-We have developed a novel quantum transfer matrix method to study thermodynamic properties of the Hofstadter model on square lattices.
-This method overcomes the finite size effect and allows the magnetization and other thermodynamic quantities to be accurately and efficiently calculated.
-The interplay between the lattice potential and the applied magnetic field leads to substantial corrections to the conventional de Haas-van Alphen (dHvA) oscillation of magnetization.
-It yields many paramagnetic peaks or diamagnetic deeps above the background of dHvA oscillation.
-This correction bears the fractal feature of energy spectra and can be used to probe the hierarchical structure of Hofstadter butterfly by experimental measurements.
+In this Letter, we propose a novel quantum transfer matrix method to study thermodynamic properties of the Hofstadter model on square lattices.
+This method avoids direct diagonalization of the Hamiltonian and allows the thermodynamic limit to be explored directly and accurately.
+In Refs.\onlinecite{Taut}, magnetic quantum oscillations were obtained by numerical simulations and the magnetic breakdown approach.
+We will show that the quantum oscillation of magnetization is a susceptive physical quantity to probe the hierarchical structure of the Hofstadter butterfly.
+The measurement of the quantum oscillation of magnetization reveal unambiguously the Hofstadter's fractal energy spectrum.